 3. 401(k) Withdrawal at Age 59 1/2 to 70

-The point when you reach 59 and six months is the time you can make withdrawals without penalties from your previous works’ 401(k) assets.
-If you’re still working, you will need the guidance of your 401(k) administrator to make withdrawals penalty-free.
+The point when one reaches 59 and six months is the time an investor can make withdrawals without penalties from previous works’ 401(k) assets.
+If one is still working as a full-time employee or doing a part-time job, they will need the guidance of their 401(k) administrator to make withdrawals penalty-free.

 4. Age 70 and Above

-When you’re 70 or older, the IRS mandates that you need to make Required Minimum Distributions (RMDs) or regular withdrawals.
-However, you can choose to delay these withdrawals until the April of the year they retire.
+When an investor turns 70 or older, the IRS mandates the need to make Required Minimum Distributions (RMDs) or regular withdrawals.
+One can choose to delay these withdrawals until April of the year they retire.

 401(k) Early Retirement Strategies You Can Use to Tap into Your Assets Early